damiso15/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 2-print_alphabet_x10.c - Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 * 3-islower.c - Write a function that checks for lowercase character.
 * 4-isalpha.c - Write a function that checks for alphabetic character.
+* 5-sign.c - Write a function that prints the sign of a number.